 As a company with a longstanding commitment to helping kids succeed, we recognize that children and teens thrive most when they not only have physical health and access to quality education, but especially when they have social and emotional support and skills.
 This includes meaningful connections to peers, caring adults and their community.
 That’s why we created Hershey’s Heartwarming Project in 2018 and have partnered with leading youth-serving organizations that support connection and well-being, including Boys & Girls Clubs of America, Crisis Text Line, Making Caring Common, and WE.

 These days, many of us are deeply concerned about what this pandemic will mean for youth well-being and connection—but we also celebrate the fact that now more than ever, young people are leading the way when it comes to these topics.
-That’s why we’re excited to have partnered with WE, a global movement, to sponsor a special one-hour Facebook Live event for youth, featuring youth - exploring the relationship between connection and well-being.
+That’s why we’re excited to partner with WE, a global movement, to sponsor a special one-hour Facebook Live event for youth, featuring youth - exploring the relationship between connection and well-being.
 LIVE with WE Schools: Spark Connection, Create Community will feature WE ambassadors, students and experts, and will focus on the importance of well-being and connection as we navigate these challenging times together.
-Missed the event on May 15, 2020?
-Watch the replay here.
+Please join us for the event or catch it afterwards here.

 While the weeks and months ahead feel uncertain and challenging, it’s the stories of connection and care across our communities that bring me hope.
-So, I’d like to leave you with a challenge if you’re willing: Whether it’s sharing the replay from May 15th, sharing the Action Grants opportunity with a young person you know, or taking your own “heartwarming” action to boost connection and well-being, how will you spark connection and create community these days?
+So, I’d like to leave you with a challenge if you’re willing: Whether it’s tuning in on May 15th, sharing the Action Grants opportunity with a young person you know, or taking your own “heartwarming” action to boost connection and well-being, how will you spark connection and create community these days?